GhadeerElmkaiel/SegFormer/how_to_use.md

 # Demo
-To run the demo (test) we need to run the **demo/inference.py** file wiht three mail parameters as follows:
+To run the demo (test) we need to run the **demo/inference.py** file wiht three main parameters as follows:

 ```bash
 python demo/inference.py [path to config file] [path to trained model] --images [path to image to test]